 Laboratory Basel laba

-Laboratoire Bâle, laba, is an architecture and urban design studio of the École Polytechnique Fédérale de Lausanne (EPFL), based in Basel. laba is devoted to the investigation of spatial design at the interface between urban processes and architectural objects.
-It is laba’s conviction that design is both an intellectual and artistic product that takes place on all scales of the urban, and therefore, laba’s projects span from planning to detailing. laba is chaired by Professor Harry Gugger and is located in Basel since August 2011.
+Laboratoire Bâle, laba, was an architecture and urban design studio of the École Polytechnique Fédérale de Lausanne (EPFL), based in Basel. laba was devoted to the investigation of spatial design at the interface between urban processes and architectural objects.
+It was laba’s conviction that design is both an intellectual and artistic product that takes place on all scales of the urban, and therefore, laba’s projects span from planning to detailing. laba was chaired by Professor Harry Gugger and is located in Basel since August 2011.

 laba ORIENTATION: URBAN NATURE